 The centralized SWIFT protocol doesn’t actually send the funds, it simply sends the payment orders.
 The actual money is then processed through a system of intermediaries.
-Each intermediary adds additional cost to the transaction, and creates a potential point of failure — 60% of B2B payments require manual intervention, each taking between 15-20 minutes.
+Each intermediary adds additional cost to the transaction and creates a potential point of failure — 60% of B2B payments require manual intervention, each taking between 15-20 minutes.

-The blockchain, which serves as a decentralized “ledger” of transactions, can completely disrupt this state of play.
+Blockchain technology, which serves as a decentralized “ledger” of transactions, could disrupt this state of play.
 Rather than using SWIFT to reconcile each financial institution’s ledger, an interbank blockchain could keep track of all transactions publicly and transparently.
-That means that instead of having to rely on a network of custodial services and correspondent banks, transactions could be settled directly on the blockchain.
+That means that instead of having to rely on a network of custodial services and correspondent banks, transactions could be settled directly on a public blockchain.

-That would help alleviate the high costs of maintaining a global network of correspondent banks.
+That might help alleviate the high costs of maintaining a global network of correspondent banks.
 Banks have estimated that blockchain innovation could cut at least $20B worth of costs from the financial sector by providing better infrastructure for clearance and settlements.

 SWIFT messages are one-way, much like emails, which mean that transactions can’t be settled until each party has screened the transaction.
-By integrating directly with a bank’s existing ledgers, Ripple’s xCurrent product provides banks with a faster, two-way communication protocol that permits real-time messaging and settlement.
+By integrating directly with a bank’s existing databases and ledgers, Ripple’s xCurrent product provides banks with a faster, two-way communication protocol that permits real-time messaging and settlement.
 Ripple currently has over 100 customers signed up to experiment with its blockchain network.

 Raising money through venture capital is an arduous process.
 Entrepreneurs put together decks, sit through countless meetings with partners, and endure long negotiations over equity and valuation in the hopes of exchanging some chunk of their company for a check.